mmesh/docs/docs/platform/installation/nodes.md

 ---
-title: Connect your nodes
+title: Set Up Your Nodes
 description: Learn how to form your mmesh virtual private topology and start adding your nodes.
 Supported x86 and ARM on Linux, Windows and macOS.
 ---

-# Nodes
+# Set Up Your Nodes

 The `mmesh-node` agent is an open-source app that runs on the machines you want to connect to your [mmesh](https://mmesh.io/) virtual private topology.